robby-robby/hey.py/README.md

 # hey.py

-## _ChatGPT for the command line ! (with the help of vim and python3)_

-ChatGPT for the command-line power-user using iterm2, python3 and vim, with syntax highlighting cmd+click-to-copy or cmd+click-to-snippet features
+## ChatGPT for the command-line power-user using iterm2, python3 and vim, with syntax highlighting cmd+click-to-copy or cmd+click-to-snippet features

 ### Just say hey!